rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/start.md

 }
 ```

-The `start` section of the wasm executable will be configured to execute the
+The `start` section of the Wasm executable will be configured to execute the
 `start` function here as soon as it can.
 Note that due to various practical
 limitations today the start section of the executable may not literally point to
 `start`, but the `start` function here should be started up automatically when the